Ken Rhee: After returning to Korea

 Ken Rhee left Warsaw Chopin Airport (Polish: Lotnisco Chopina w Warszawie) and returned home at 07:30 on May 27, 2022, through Incheon International Airport.
 Ken Rhee, who participated in the war as a foreigner for about 80 days, was accused of violating the passport law, was investigated by the police on June 10 after being quarantined to find out more about the charges, and most of the charges he committed were admitted.
 The international criminal investigation unit of the Seoul Metropolitan Police Agency's Narcotics Crime Investigation Unit sent Ken Rhee to the Seoul Central District Prosecutors' Office without detention on June 14.
 The police admitted to violating the passport law and did not investigate the "pre-crime" or "crime of using explosives," which are applied when personally participating in other countries' combat actions, although they are likely to violate the passport law.

 Ken Rhee said that both knee cruciate ligaments were torn and he wanted to return to Ukraine after treatment.
 Ken Rhee said that while preparing to be punished for violating the law, he bravely fought on the battlefield by protecting people in the war as a volunteer army.
 During the war, not all volunteers receive citizenship, but the number of people who can receive citizenship is limited, and one of them is Ken Rhee himself.
 Nevertheless, Ken Rhee himself, who rejected his citizenship, is a Korean, so he said he would be punished according to the Korean court's ruling.
 Ken Rhee said he reported and recorded war crimes, including the slaughter of civilians by Russian troops in Irpin while participating in the war in Kyiv and the South, and said that it would be a criminal act if he did not help Ukraine under such circumstances.
 Regarding his participation in the war in Ukraine, he said that it was his duty and "the fight between good and evil" to help Ukraine with a war against Russia, a powerful country that is different in character from other countries, which is a weak country.
 He said that the violation of the passport law was a traffic law, and that he made the right decision based on his belief, even though he knew he could be punished for illegal activities, and that he had no regrets at all.

+Rhee was given a year and six months in prison suspended for three years for violating the Passport Act.